MarcWeber/vim-haxe/README.txt

 HaXe only now.
 Its still used to get the package name.

 -----------------------------------------------------------------------
-original: haxeOmnicomplete vim plugin README
+original: haxeOmnicomplete vim plugin README (outdated)

 Hello people!